 - To develop ability and knowledge required in order to engage in independent reflection and enquiry

-- To perceive the overall meaning and organisation of the text (i.e., the relationships of the different “chunks” in the text to each other
+- To perceive the overall meaning and organization of the text (i.e., the relationships of the different “chunks” in the text to each other

 - To identify the central/main point and supporting details, etc., to build communicative competence in various registers of English